GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_LogicalContext](../../stereotypes.md#SAF_LogicalContext)

-Specifies the fact that a context for a System of Interest is defined on Logical Level.
+Specifies the fact that a System Context for a System of Interest is defined on Logical Level.
 ## Logical User
 exposed in viewpoint [System Context Definition Viewpoint](../viewpoints/System-Context-Definition-Viewpoint.md)